"I believe that banking

 system, the exchange rate fluctuates or "floats" to ensure that

-foreign receipts equal foreign payments and the foreign reserves of
+foreign receipts equal foreign payments so that the foreign reserves of

 the US Federal Reserve are